- Consider how you plan to use Logos regularly.

-Logos Bible Software is a tool that combines a digital library of resources indexed to an integrated set of tools and features to support the study of scripture, theology, biblical events, places, and things, and original languages.
+Logos Bible Software is a tool that combines a digital resource library indexed to an integrated set of tools and features that support the study of scripture, theology, biblical events, places, and things, and original languages.
 Its broad functionality and potential cost can be intimidating.
-One of the most common questions we see on the Facebook Group Logos Tips and Tricks is from overwhelmed newcomers asking: When getting started, where do I start?
+One of the most common questions we see on the Facebook Group Logos Tips and Tricks is from overwhelmed newcomers asking: When getting Logos, where do I start?

-The diagram below is my attempt to visualize how Logos can progress to your preferred level of use.
-While the package supports anything from basic, personal study to advance original language and dissertation-level analysis, it is important to understand how a graduated list of features can blend with a tailored library to match your specific needs.
+In the diagram below, I attempt to visualize how Logos can progress to your preferred level of use.
+While the program supports anything from basic, personal study to dissertation-level analysis, their graduated list of features can blend with a tailored personal library to match your specific needs.
 Most of us live in the first three stairs and depending on how far you want to progress, you can tailor your features and resources accordingly.

 Three Considerations for Using Logos

 As you start on your own Logos journey, I have three (3) considerations that will impact how you use and leverage Logos for your particular needs followed by three (3) tips to quickly get started.